Financial Aid

 Military Benefits

-Hollywood Institute and Hollywood Institute of Beauty Careers has been granted approval by the Florida Department of Veterans Affairs (FDVA) State Approving Agency (SAA) to train Veterans and other persons eligible for education benefits under Title 38 U.S.C.
+Hollywood Institute has been granted approval by the Florida Department of Veterans Affairs (FDVA) State Approving Agency (SAA) to train Veterans and other persons eligible for education benefits under Title 38 U.S.C.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information at: CLICK HERE
+More information at: https://www.benefits.va.gov/gibill

 Florida Prepaid

-As an Eligible Educational Institution, Hollywood Institute of Beauty Careers and Hollywood Institute of Beauty Careers are authorized to accept Florida Prepaid to cover qualified expenses including tuition, fees, and the cost of books, supplies and equipment required for the enrollment or attendance.
+As an Eligible Educational Institution, Hollywood Institute is authorized to accept Florida Prepaid to cover qualified expenses, including tuition, fees, and the cost of books, supplies, and equipment required for enrollment or attendance.

 Types of Financial Aid

-The amount of aid a student receives at Hollywood Institute or Hollywood Institute of Beauty Careers is based on cost of attendance, Expected Family Contribution (EFC), enrollment status (full time/part time) and length of attendance within an academic year.
+The amount of aid a student receives at Hollywood Institute is based on the cost of attendance, Expected Family Contribution (EFC), enrollment status (full-time/part-time), and length of attendance within an academic year.

 Grants

-The main criterion for receiving grants is substantial financial need.
+Substantial financial need is the main criterion for receiving grants.
 Grants do not have to be repaid unless a student becomes ineligible.
-Students must maintain satisfactory academic progress as defined in the Hollywood Institute and Hollywood Institute of Beauty Careers Satisfactory Academic Progress Policy.
+Students must also maintain satisfactory academic progress as defined in the Hollywood Institute Academic Progress Policy.

 • Federal Pell Grant